oreboot/oreboot/README.md

 Supported Hardware
 ------------------

-coreboot supports a wide range of chipsets, devices, and mainboards, but no systems that require C or binary blobs.
+coreboot supports almost nothing, and will support no systems that require C or binary blobs.
 For now, that means no x86.

 Build Requirements
 ------------------